 Employing methodologies from across the humanities, biophysical sciences, and social sciences–including stakeholder interviews, oral narratives, participant observation, geomorphic surveys, archival research, and media analyses–our funded research takes an expansive, transdisciplinary approach to understanding freshwater ecosystems.

 - Learning to Make Running Water Walk.
-Commissioned by the Coon Creek Community Watershed Council (CCCWC) in southwestern Wisconsin’s Driftless Area, this oral narrative effort is aimed at gathering community stories about the long history of conservation practice in the home of the nation’s first watershed demonstration project, personal connections to the land, reflections about watershed change, and hopes for the future.
+Commissioned by the Coon Creek Community Watershed Council (CCCWC), this oral narrative effort is aimed at gathering community stories about the long history of conservation practice in the home of the nation’s first watershed demonstration project, personal connections to the land, reflections about watershed change, and hopes for the future.
 Sixty narratives will be shared publicly through the UW-La Crosse Oral History Program and used to inform the future direction of the CCCWC.

 - Stories from the Flood.
 Viroqua, Wisconsin’s Driftless Writing Center created the Stories from the Flood project in early 2019, in response to catastrophic flooding in southwestern Wisconsin in August and September 2018.
 With the support of students from UW-Madison and UW-La Crosse, the project has gathered over 100 community stories of flooding in hopes of supporting community healing and serving as a resource for future conversations about flood recovery and resilience.
 The stories are shared publicly through the Oral History Program at UW-La Crosse, and have been featured in a an interactive StoryMap, a pair of podcasts (Wisconsin Humanities, Edge Effects) and several articles, including “Storying the Floods: Experiments in Feminist Flood Futures.“